 Stephen Andres, who started with TMHNC in 1997, has been promoted to Executive Vice President and Chief Operating Officer.
 In his new role, Stephen will oversee total company operations including: Service, Parts, Fleet, Rental, Human Resources, and IT.

-In 2006, the California Air Resources Board (ARB) adopted new regulations to reduce emissions from large spark-ignited (LSI) engine powered equipment including forklifts, sweeper/scrubbers and industrial tow tractors.
+In 2006, the California Air Resources Board (CARB) adopted new regulations to reduce emissions from large spark-ignited (LSI) engine powered equipment including forklifts, sweeper/scrubbers and industrial tow tractors.
 The regulation set fleet average emission level requirements (FAELs) that decreased each year to encourage the use of electric vehicles and low-emissions engines.
 CARB’s regulation applies to off-road gasoline, propane, LPG, CNG, and electric vehicles of 25 horsepower or greater.

 Unlike car emissions where each vehicle receives a tailpipe assessment, a fleet is evaluated by uploading make, model, year and other data to CARB online.
 Each vehicle receives an emissions score based on its age and other factors.